Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: Effect of photon number on dressed qubit dynamics

 \subsection{Rates renormalization}

-We discuss now how the dynamics of the qubit is affected by the presence of photons in the cavity.
+Having explained how the coupling between the qubit and the resonator leads to non-linearities in the power dependence of the clouds positions and photon number, we discuss now how the dynamics of the qubit is affected by the presence of photons in the cavity.
 The main effects have been described in a series of papers by M.~Boissonneault, J. Gambetta and A. Blais \cite{Boissonneault, Boissonneault2009,Boissonneault2010}, in the limit $n \ll n_{\rm crit}.$ Since our experiments go beyond this limit, we rederived and extended their results.

 We consider that the uncoupled qubit ($g=0$) is in contact with a bath that causes relaxation, excitation and dephasing at rates $\Gamma^{0}_\downarrow$, $\Gamma^{0}_\uparrow$ and $\Gamma^{0}_\phi$, respectively.
 In the Lindblad equations that describe the time-evolution of the qubit density matrix (see Appendix \ref{app:fit}), these processes are taken into account by the corresponding collapse operators $\sigma_-$, $\sigma_+$ and $\sigma_z$.
 While relaxation and excitation rates are related to noise spectral density $S_{\perp}(\omega)$ of bath fluctuators that couple to $\sigma_x$ and $\sigma_y$, pure dephasing is associated to terms proportional to $\sigma_z$ with a coefficient $S_{\parallel}(\omega)$.
 The thermalization with the bath determines the thermal population of the qubit $p_{e,th}=\Gamma^{0}_\uparrow/\left(\Gamma^{0}_\uparrow+\Gamma^{0}_\downarrow\right)$.